-- General Fund revenues exceed expenditures by \$700,390 net of inter-fund transfers and sale of capital assets, resulting in an increased fund balance due to the following: - Increased assigned balances for Bridge and Facilities Renewal and Replacement were planned as they are funded each through .10 mills totaling \$287,010. - Building permit revenue exceeded operational costs of the Building Division, thereby increasing the restricted Building Division fund balance by \$161,777 due to another year of higher building activity.

-Future expenditures totaling \$287,070 representing carry forward and encumbered projects as well as donations received for a specific purpose round out the remaining larger portion of this amount.
+- General Fund revenues exceed expenditures by \$1,164,205 net of inter-fund transfers and sale of capital assets, resulting in an increased fund balance due to the following: - Building permit revenue exceeded operational costs of the Building Division, thereby increasing the restricted Building Division fund balance by \$316,208 due to another year of higher building activity. - An audit of completed projects was performed by the Finance Department of the Capital Projects Fund that resulted in \$245,154 being returned to the General Fund via inter-fund transfer. - Future expenditures totaling \$536,778 representing carry forward and encumbered projects round out the remaining larger portion of this amount.

-The Local Option Sales Tax Fund, has a total fund balance of \$1,096,893 which is a slight increase from the prior year due to revenue and expenditures being relatively close.
-The Capital Projects Fund has a total fund balance of \$1,067,492 representing a decrease of \$327,793 due to debt service payments for the bridge loan beginning in FY2016.
-The Non-Major Governmental Funds, which consist of the County Gas Tax, Transportation and Police Forfeiture Funds in total had a small decrease in fund balance of \$11,941 due to revenues and expenditures being relatively equal.
+The Local Option Sales Tax Fund, has a total fund balance of \$1,083,589 which a slight decrease from the prior year due to revenue and expenditures being relatively close.
+The Capital Projects Fund has a total fund balance of \$949,198 representing a decrease of \$118,294 due to debt service payments for the bridge loan and transfers to other funds as a result of the in-house audit performed on completed past projects.
+The Non-Major Governmental Funds, which consist of the County Gas Tax, Transportation and Police Forfeiture Funds in total had an increase in fund balance of \$81,319 due to revenues exceeding expenditures.